istio/old_mixer_repo/doc/dev/development.md

 The default configuration contain adapters like `stackdriver` that connect to outside systems.
 If you do not intend to use the  adapter for local testing, you should move `testdata/config/stackdriver.yaml` out of the config directory, otherwise you will see repeated logging of configuration errors.

 The local configuration uses a Kubernetes attribute producing adapter.
-`KUBECONFIG` environment variable specifies the location of Kubernetes configuration.
+The `KUBECONFIG` environment variable specifies the location of the Kubernetes configuration.
 If you do not want to use the Kubernetes adapter, remove `testdata/configroot/scopes/global/subjects/global/rules.yml`.

 ```shell